Infineon/TARGET_KIT_XMC14_BOOT_001/README.md

 ## Overview

-This is Early Access Software for XMC devices in ModusToolbox.
-This software is made available for evaluation purposes only and is not recommended for production development. <p>The XMC1400 Boot Kit (CPU-14A-V1) houses the XMC1400 Microcontroller and a 2x30 pin edge for application expansion.
+The XMC1400 Boot Kit (CPU-14A-V1) houses the XMC1400 Microcontroller and a 2x30 pin edge for application expansion.

 ![](docs/html/board.png)